 Who has heard of an EKG?
 The electrocardiograph (EKG or ECG) is one of the most fundamental pieces of medical equipment.
 Physicians use this engineer-designed equipment to detect irregular heart rhythms caused by heart disease.

-(This activity reinforces the concepts of bioelectricity and heart function taught in the associated lesson, The Strongest Pump of All.
+(This activity reinforces the concepts of bioelectricity and heart function taught in the associated lesson, The Strongest Pump of All: Electrical Heart Functions.
 Present students with the basic pre-built EKG circuit and hook it up to individual students to detect and visualize their heart rhythms.
 Then have students analyze some provided irregular EKG signals and anaytically decide what and why the patient has an irregular signal.
 Measure success by whether students are able to comprehend the function of an EKG in a clinical setting and if they are able use their own problem solving skills to deduct the physiological conditions connected to the EKG print-outs.)

 action potential: A momentary change in electrical potential on the surface of a cell that occurs when it is stimulated, resulting in the transmission of an electrical impulse.